AntoineUserName/Kestrel-Fusion-Launcher/README.md

 # Create a mod

-All the necessary information is here : https://github.com/Kai-Denzel-Jane/LCU-SF-Docs/blob/main/KF-Launcher-Doc.md
+All the necessary informations is here : https://github.com/Kai-Denzel-Jane/LCU-SF-Docs/blob/main/KF-Launcher-Doc.md

 # How the launcher edit files ?